Canon 1200D vs Nikon D300

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The 1200D indeed provides movie recording capabilities, while the D300 does not.
 The highest resolution format that the 1200D can use is 1080/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1200D and the D300 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the D300 offers a wider field of view (100%) than the one in the 1200D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the D300 has a higher magnification (0.63x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1200D and Nikon D300 along with similar information for a selection of comparators.

 One feature that is present on the D300, but is missing on the 1200D is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.